 I originally thought we would put carpet in the loft, but then I changed my mind and thought I would rather install a sweepable surface with an area rug on top.
 I made some inquiries about concrete floors and was told the weight of true concrete would be too heavy for this area, so I shifted my attention to tiles.
 But about that time, I read a blog post about resurfacing a laundry room counter with a thin layer of concrete and I wondered if I could try the same method on the reading loft floor to achieve a concrete look without the heavy weight.

 I finally concluded: why not try?
 The space is small and a low-traffic area.
 The materials are a bargain, so if it failed it wasn’t too great of a loss.
-Plus, if it was a disaster, I could cover it with tile or hardwood and hide the evidence.
+Plus, if our DIY concrete floor was a disaster, I could cover it with tile or hardwood and hide the evidence.
 So I gathered the materials and went for it!

-Would you like to see how it came together?
+Would you like to see how this DIY concrete floor came together?

 Let’s start with a few before shots.
 As you can see, the loft is a small raised area above the family room.
 The whole area is about 7 x 10 feet, and can be accessed by a ladder.
 The floor was unfinished — a simple plywood subfloor ready for carpet, tile, hardwood, or in our case: concrete!